titoausten/alx-system_engineering-devops/0x00-shell_basics/README.md

 11 - script to list all files in the current, parent and boot directories 12 - script to check the type of a file
-13 - script to create a symbolic link in current directory 14 - script to copy html files
+13 - script to create a symbolic link in current directory 14 - script to copy html files.
 15 - script that moves all files beginning with uppercase letter to a directory